gimler/guzzle-docs/tour/overview.rst

 #.
 Create commands for each API action.
 Guzzle uses the `command pattern <http://en.wikipedia.org/wiki/Command_pattern>`_.
 #.
 Add the web service client configuration to your services.xml file

-Or, more simply, run ``phing -f build/build.xml`` template to create a skeleton template for a new web service client.
+Or, more simply, run ``phing -f build/build.xml template`` to create a skeleton template for a new web service client.

 Requirements
 ------------

 #.
 PHP 5.3+ compiled with the cURL extension
 #.
 A recent version of cURL 7.16.2+ compiled with OpenSSL and zlib
-#.
-PHPUnit is required to run the unit tests
+#. `PHPUnit <http://www.phpunit.de/manual/3.6/en/installation.html>`_ is required to run the unit tests
-#. node.js is required to run the unit tests
+#. `node.js <http://nodejs.org>`_ is required to run the unit tests
+#. `Phing <http://www.phing.info/trac/>`_ is required to run the build scripts

 Installing Guzzle
 -----------------